VNG-Realisatie/nlx/README.md

 ./pki/fix-permissions.sh
 ```

-Finally run the project with:
+Finally, run the project with:

 ```bash
 modd